aniqatasnia/wildfire_tracker_nasa_api/README.md

 ## API Keys

 You will need to add your Google Maps API key in the Map.js component.
-If you deploy, please move the keys to a safe place (see .env.example).
+Additionally, see .env.example.